 A box of cereal, a can of soup, a jar of peanut butter, one small donation can change someone’s life today.
-The shelves of our food pantries are stocked thanks to food donated by businesses and individuals in our community.
-Donated food products have a direct impact on relieving hunger across the state.
+Donated food products have a direct impact on relieving hunger across the state and are distributed through our Mobile Food Pantry Program.
 With your help, we can make sure no one in South Dakota goes hungry.

 - Peanut Butter & Jelly